-It all began back in 2012 when I decided to take my fundraising for Multiple Sclerosis to an entirely new level.
-I signed up for the Bike the US for MS where I would be cycling across the country in an effort to raise awareness for Multiple Sclerosis.
-I wanted to document my experience riding across the country with everyone, so I created the Phil Across America campaign.
+It all began in 2012 when I decided to take my fundraising for Multiple Sclerosis (MS) to an entirely new level.
+I signed up for the Bike the US for MS where I would be cycling across the country in an effort to raise awareness for MS. I wanted to document my experience riding across the country with everyone, so I created the Phil Across America campaign.

 Passion for Giving Back

 While my passion remains to eliminate MS and help those suffering the brutal effects of the disease, I also work tirelessly for other organizations.

 Another charity organization that I ride for is Anchor House, which is an example of all that is good in the world.
 This organization takes in runaway kids who have desperate situations at home, provides them with an opportunity to thrive and prosper into college graduates who give back to society.

 I also continue to help the Kidney Foundation in memory of my father who was diagnosed with the disease.
 He suffered through dialysis but was fortunate enough to receive a new kidney and with that, a new lease on life.

 We’ve also participated with the American Diabetes Foundation, New Jersey Chapter as well as other countless organizations throughout the years.

 My charitable efforts don’t stop with raising money.
 I currently serve on the Board of Directors for Bike the US for MS, taking my experiences, love of cycling and dedication for giving back to a whole new level.

 I first started participating in the MS150 City to Shore Ride in 1999.
 My wife Laura is a huge volunteer for the ride and serves as a leader on the Planning Committee.
 The ride is held annually in late September.